 "If you're free, I thought you might like to take a walk with me this evening."

 Angelique stared at the handsome young man.
-Despite her flippant attitude, she was by no means immune to François' charm.
+Despite her flippant attitude, she was by no means immune to François's charm.

-François' smile lit up his face, and he might have been encouraged to behave in an even bolder manner had Angelique not heard Madame Suzette's footsteps approaching.
+François's smile lit up his face, and he might have been encouraged to behave in an even bolder manner had he not heard the formidable Madame Suzette's footsteps approaching.

 * * *

 When the sun went down later that evening, Madame Suzette finally closed up shop.
-Angelique was free to escape the small, hot quarters she shared with two other young girls who worked for the dressmaker.
+Angelique was free to escape the small, hot quarters she shared with Aimeé and Brigitte, two other young girls who worked for the dressmaker.

 "Where are you going?"
 Madame Suzette demanded to know.